 Before reading this page, make sure to read the SSEP Home page for a program orientation.

 The Student Spaceflight Experiments Program (SSEP) was launched in June 2010 by the National Center for Earth and Space Science Education (NCESSE) in strategic partnership with NanoRacks, LLC.
 It is a remarkable U.S. national Science, Technology, Engineering, and Mathematics (STEM) education initiative that gives typically 300+ students across a participating pre-college community (or at least 30 students for an undergraduate community) the ability to design and propose real experiments to fly in low Earth orbit, first aboard the final flights of the Space Shuttle, and then on the International Space Station.

 The program provides seamless integration across STEM disciplines through an authentic, high visibility research experience—an approach that embraces the Next Generation Science Standards.
-SSEP immerses hundreds of students at the local level in every facet of real research—students are truly given the ability to be real scientists and engineers.
+SSEP immerses hundreds of students at the local level in the research experience—students are truly given the ability to be real scientists and engineers.

 Content resources for teachers and students support foundational instruction on science in microgravity and experiment design.
 A suite of SSEP program elements—the Community Program—leverages the flight experiment design competition to engage the entire community, embracing a Learning Community Model for STEM education.
 For school districts—even individual schools—SSEP provides an opportunity to implement a systemic, high caliber STEM education program tailored to community need.